-DOUGLAS FORSTER Principal Occ cupation During Past 5 Years and Biographical Information British Columbia, Canada Mr. Forster has been associated with the mining industry for over 40 years as a ctor and company founder.
+DOUGLAS FORSTER Principal Occ cupation During Past 5 Years and Biographical Information British Columbia, Canada Mr. Forster has been associated with the mining industry for over 40 years as a geologist, senior executive, director and company founder.
 He holds a B.Sc.
-Director Since: December 2003 nomic Geology from the University of British s the President and Chief Executive Officer of INDEPENDENT vate investment firm focused on the mining a founder, director or senior executive with Terrane Metals, which was acquired by 50 million and Potash One, which was acquired illion.
-Mr. Forster was Founder, President and - Gold Inc., which operated three gold mines in of over 225,000 oz gold/year.
-Newmarket was in November 2016 for \$1.0 billion.
-Mr. Forster source project development, mine operations, nance and public company management. , Current Board/Committee Membership 2022 Att endance Other Public Directorships Board 6 of 6 100% Newcore Gold Ltd. (TSXV) Audit 4 of 4 100% Edgewater Exploration Ltd. (TSXV) Number of Common Shares Beneficially Owned, Controll ed or Directed 4,332,997
+Director Since: December 2003 (1981) and M.Sc.
+(1984) in Economic Geology from the University of British Columbia.
+He currently serves as the President and Chief Executive Officer of INDEPENDENT Featherstone Capital Inc., a private investment firm focused on the mining industry.
+Mr. Forster has been a founder, director or senior executive with numerous companies including Terrane Metals, which was acquired by Thompson Creek in 2010 for \$750 million and Potash One, which was acquired by K+S AG in 2011 for \$434 million.
+Mr. Forster was Founder, President and CEO and Director of Newmarket Gold Inc., which operated three gold mines in Australia with annual production of over 225,000 oz gold/year.
+Newmarket was acquired by Kirkland Lake Gold in November 2016 for \$1.0 billion.
+Mr. Forster has a proven track record in resource project development, mine operations, mergers and acquisition, equity finance and public company management.
+Current Board/Committee Membership 2023 Att tendance Other Public Directorships Board 11 of 12 100% Newcore Gold Ltd. (TSXV) Audit 4 of 4 100% Edgewater Exploration Ltd. (TSXV) Number of Common Shares Beneficially ( Owned, Controll ed or Directed 4,976,997